etrepum/mb-2014-spring-intro/04-interactivity/README.md

 </a>
 ```

+> The students seemed to understand this.
+I didn't cover target but
+> I don't think it's too important.

 # CSS Jargon

 * *Selector* - the first part of a CSS rule that is used to select